Add a Project

 This is used to locate your project in the “Choose a Project” wizard introducing FOSS4G technology to newcomers.

-You are encouraged to select all appropriate topics (for example goal would be listed under Analysis and Processing > Raster Processing and Development > Libraries).
+You are encouraged to select all appropriate topics (for example GDAL would be listed under Analysis and Processing > Raster Processing and Development > Libraries).

 • Level 1: Pick an area

-This was used by the original 2006 website.
+This was used by the original 2006 website, and not currently used for projects.

 • Level 2: Pick an area

-This was used by the original 2006 website.
+This was used by the original 2006 website, and not currently used for projects.

 • Standards: Please indicate which standards your project uses